Alessandro Momesso

-Alessandro "Alex" Momesso is a former Italian-Canadian soccer player.
+Alessandro Momesso (1926 – 16 September 2006) was an Italian-Canadian soccer player.
 He was a standout player that most notably played for the Montréal Italia / Cantalia FC franchise in the 1950s.

+Career

 From 1951 to 1958, Momesso played for Italia / Cantalia, who played in Montréal League and the National Soccer League of Ontario/Québec.
 In 1951, he helped Italia reach the semi-final stage of Canadian final.
 In 1954, Momesso won the McLagan Trophy as Montreal's most valuable player.

-Personal life
+Personal life and death

-Alessandro's son is former NHL player Sergio Momesso.
+Alessandro Momesso died on 16 September 2006, at the age of 80.
+His son is former NHL player Sergio Momesso.